survivejs/react-book/manuscript/02_developing_with_webpack.md

 leanpub-end-insert
 ```

-Now that we have room for expansion, we can hook up Hot Module Replacement and make the development mode more useful.
+Now that we have room for expansion, we can hook up Hot Module Replacement to make the browser refresh and make the development mode more useful.

 ### Configuring Hot Module Replacement (HMR)

 Hot Module Replacement gives us simple means to refresh the browser automatically as we make changes.
 The idea is that if we change our *app/component.js*, the browser will refresh itself.
 The same goes for possible CSS changes.
-That doesn't require a full refresh even.

 In order to make this work, we'll need to connect the generated bundle running in-memory to the development server.
 Webpack uses WebSocket based communication to achieve this.
 To keep things simple, we'll let Webpack generate the client portion for us through the development server *inline* option.
 The option will include the client side scripts needed by HMR to the bundle that Webpack generates.